 Is the teeth whitening process safe?

 Answer: yes.
 Despite the use of chemical substances in teeth whitening, the procedure is safe and healthy.
 However, these products should not just be used by anyone.
 Before deciding on the right procedure for you, ensure that you visit your dentist.
-They will recommend the right products to choose and give you directions to follow for best results depending on what you need.
+They will recommend the right products to choose from and give you directions to follow for the best results depending on what you need.
 Ensure that you stick to the instructions and that you do not go past the required duration.
 By following the dentist’s guidance, you can be sure that you will get whiter, healthy teeth.

-what makes carbamide peroxide different from hydrogen peroxide?
+What makes carbamide peroxide different from hydrogen peroxide?

 Answer: The substances mentioned above are the main bleaching ingredients used by dentists to help patients achieve whiter teeth.
 Hydrogen peroxide should be used only at a concentration of 6% to achieve teeth whitening.
 This percentage is equivalent to 18% carbamide peroxide.
-The main difference between the two, however, is that carbamide peroxide formulas break down slower than hydrogen peroxide.
+However, the main difference between the two is that carbamide peroxide formulas break down slower than hydrogen peroxide.
 Of the two, carbamide peroxide is long-acting and is less intense.
 That is why carbamide peroxide solutions are usually recommended for wearing for periods varying from a week to ten days.
 Hydrogen peroxide is more potent and has a short life.